A full-boarding school for boys aged 13-18, founded in 1572 under a Royal Charter granted by Elizabeth I.

 Harrow was founded in 1572 under a royal charter from Queen Elizabeth I by local landowning farmer, John Lyon.
 It soon became one of the greatest schools in the country, attracting pupils from all over the world.
 This distinguished history enriches the daily life of our entire community.
 From the boys’ distinctive dress and the carving of their names onto boards in the Houses, to our own unusual form of football, archaic slang and the communal singing of Harrow Songs, these customs develop a strong corporate spirit and a sense of belonging to something bigger than oneself.

-Visitors are often astonished to find such a green oasis so close to London.
+Visitors are often astonished to find such a substantial estate so close to London.

 Harrovians have diverse background and abilities.